 Is there any funding available for the new qualifications?

 Yes, funding is available to complete the Scottish Coaching Certificate.
-The current process will continue until March 2021.

 How will the Scottish Coaching Certificate stand up against the former UKCC endorsed qualifications?

 Each UKCC endorsed qualification level will have an equivalent Scottish Coaching Certificate qualification and will be held as equal in regard to coaching opportunities and recruitment.
 The Scottish Coaching Certificate qualifications are fundamentally different in their design, their levelling and how they will be delivered.

 How does this affect the qualifications I already have?

 Your existing UKCC endorsed qualification remains valid and there is no requirement for coaches to undertake the new qualification at the equivalent level.
 Coaches may choose to engage with the new qualifications if they wish, however sports may have their own guidance in time so best to consult with each individual sports to confirm.